jilliangmeehan/looore/content/Characters/Childe/Childe Harold.md

 >
 > And glides with glassy foot o'er yon melodious wave.

-here, he's talking about mount parnassus. (truly nothing to say about this, just thought it was a cool passage.)
+Here, he's talking about Mount Parnassus.
+(Truly nothing to say about this, just thought it was a cool passage.)

 ---